-Figure 2 - PBNM architecture hierarchy.
+Figure 2 - PBNM architecture hierarchy

 If a single PDP is used to configure a large number of PEPs, we may have some scalability problems (centralized model).
 If we use more PDPs, we tend to distribute the configuration operations among a more meaningful number of PDPs.
-If each PDP is responsible for a single PEP, we are under a strong distribution scenario [7].
+If each PDP is responsible for a single PEP, we are under a strong distribution scenario (Martinez et al., 2002).

-3 BACKGROUND ON TRANSACTIONS
+3. BACKGROUND ON TRANSACTIONS